-Use this to compute the expected wavelengths of the first 5 or 6 Balmer transitions (transitions which end on the n=2 level).
+Use this to compute the expected wavelengths of the first 5 or 6 Balmer transitions (transitions which end on the n=2 level, so n=3 to n=2 for example).
 In your write-up, compare the calculated values for the H-alpha line as computed using the electron mass (assuming infinite nucleus mass), and with the reduced mass (the more accurate approach).
-By how many Å do the two values differ?
+By how many Å do the two values differ, and is the H-alpha line at shorter ot longer wavelength for the actual (correct) reduced mass?